01Your Book (Modeling Portfolio)

 Male models should have a selection of undergarments such as simple boxers, boxer briefs, and low rise briefs that are form fitting to your body.
 Men should also have clean white and black t-shirts and tanks.

-04Flat Shoes, Sneakers & Heels
+04Flat Shoes, Sneakers and Heels

 A small selection of flats and heels of different heights are very good to have in your bag.
 Often you will know the type of booking you are going to ahead of time so you can ask your agent or booker what type of shoes to bring so you're not lugging around heavy shoes.
-Having said that, it is very important for models who are traveling to Asian countries take a good selection of shoes since finding American or European size shoes can be tricky since most Asian people wear smaller shoe sizes than American's or Europeans.
+Having said that, it is very important for models who are traveling to Asian countries take a good selection of shoes.
+Finding American or European size shoes can be tricky since most Asian people wear smaller shoe sizes than American's or Europeans.

 05Hairspray, Gel & Other Products

 Brush, comb, bobby pins, clips, elastics, hairspray, gel, and other hair products are very important to have in your bag.

 If you have a hairstyle that will take hair extensions it is recommended that you also have a few clip in hair extensions.
 Think how great it would be if you can change your hair from short to long in just a few minutes!
 Your clients will be impressed!

 Deodorant, moisturizer, makeup remover, hand sanitizer, toothbrush, mouthwash, floss, and mints are an absolute must to have in your model's bag.
 No gum, though.
 Chewing gum on a job or casting may be seen as tacky.

 07Small Sewing Kit

 A small sewing kit with a needle, thread, extra buttons, pins, and double sided tape can be a real life saver when you need it.